ReyhanDiansa/knowledge-test-be/readme.md

 ---

 ## Introduction
 This project is a RESTful API built with Nodejs, leveraging the  Expressjs, and use MongoDb for database.
 It serves as the backend for managing product data in an efficient and flexible manner.
-It supports CRUD operations to facilitate creating, retrieving, updating, and deleting product information..
+It supports CRUD operations to facilitate creating, retrieving, updating, and deleting product information.

 ---